thennen/py-ivtools/README.md

 file_timestamp                                    2020-11-17_150250_530
 downsampling                                                          5
 smoothing                                                             5
-smoothimate_passes                                                    1
 Name: 0, dtype: object
 ```

-The `ivtools` library is structured as several .py files that contain related code (mostly functions):
+The [`ivtools`](ivtools) library is structured as several .py files that contain related code (mostly functions):

-**ivtools\instruments\\*** -- Classes and firmware for various PC-connected equipment in our labs.
+[**ivtools\instruments\\***](ivtools/instruments) -- Classes and firmware for various PC-connected equipment in our labs.
 Each instrument class contains code specific to a single instrument and does not contain application code.
 These are mostly independent and can easily be separated from the package.

-**measure.py** -- Functions that coordinate several different instruments to perform a measurement (e.g. triggering an AWG and capturing on a separate oscilloscope).
+[**measure.py**](ivtools/measure.py) -- Functions that coordinate several different instruments to perform a measurement (e.g. triggering an AWG and capturing on a separate oscilloscope).

-**analyze.py** -- Metadata-preserving analysis functions for I,V data.
+[**analyze.py**](ivtools/analyze.py) -- Metadata-preserving analysis functions for I,V data.
 These are written to operate on a single dict input, and when decorated with `@ivfunc` the same function also works for lists of dicts, pd.Series and pd.DataFrames.
 Array arguments can be broadcasted, and functions can also be passed as arguments to modify and extend capabilities.

-**plot.py** -- Various plotting functions for I,V datasets.
+[**plot.py**](ivtools/plot.py) -- Various plotting functions for I,V datasets.

-**io.py** -- Functions for reading, writing, and converting data in different formats.
+[**io.py**](ivtools/io.py) -- Functions for reading, writing, and converting data in different formats.
 Also contains the metadata management and database interface.

-**settings.py** -- Programatically stores default settings, and user-specific settings.
+[**settings.py**](ivtools/settings.py) -- Programatically stores default settings, and user-specific settings.

-**scripts\\*** -- User scripts that may contain application specific code, and could potentially be useful to other users.
+[**scripts\\***](scripts) -- User scripts that may contain application specific code, and could potentially be useful to other users.

 ## interactive.py